-- Families have a high impact on adults' education and career decisions. - Youth are highly influenced by messages from family members. - Parenting adults place a high relevance on the need to role model for their children and support their children's education. - Childcare has been in crisis with a limited supply. - Challenges of finding childcare that meshes with learning schedule and is affordable. - Limited from accessing public subsidies for childcare.
+- Families have a high impact on adults' education and career decisions. - Youth are highly influenced by messages from family members. - Parenting adults place a high relevance on the need to role model for their children and support their children's education. - Childcare has been in crisis with a limited supply - Finding childcare that meshes with classes/learning schedules and is affordable is a challenge.